020 7404 9390

 Careful analysis will be required regarding your business and your role in increasing the value.
 At Vardags, our unique financial forensics team are specially placed to do this.

 Financial remedy proceedings may last months, or even years depending on the complexity of the case and the conduct of the parties.
-During this period, you or your spouse may continue to accrue wealth; therefore, increasing the matrimonial assets available for division upon settlement.
+During this period, either party may accumulate wealth; therefore, increasing the matrimonial assets available for division upon settlement.

 The assets that are available for division are generally considered as at the date of settlement or the final hearing.
 This means that any wealth accrued following separation will be included in the matrimonial pot.